skills/write-javascript-actions/README.md

    - name: ha-ha
      uses: ./.github/actions/joke-action
 ```
-Here is what the full file should look like (we’re using issues instead of the pull request event  and removing the reference to the hello world action.
+Here is what the full file should look like (we’re using issues instead of the pull request event and removing the reference to the hello world action).
 ```yaml
 - name: JS Actions